jaw52/transform-jsx-for-vite/README-EN.md

 Please specify the folder to be scanned example/src Please specify the folder to be scanned ../example/src
 ```
+### Identification mode selection

+Used to identify whether the file contains `jsx`

+- Precise mode: Use `Babel` to identify, which is more accurate and time-consuming.
+There may be a Babel recognition error, resulting in some files not converting the suffix (if this is the case, please provide [issue](https://github.com/jaw52/transform-jsx-for-vite/issues)）。

+- Fast mode: fast, but less understanding of jsx syntax than `Babel` (but can also cover a large part)

 ### Ignore path